smcneece/ha-esunpower/README.md

 - **Return to grid**: `sensor.power_meter_*c_kwh_to_grid`

 **Why the 'c' meter?** Only the 'c' consumption meter (CT clamps) provides the bidirectional energy sensors needed for proper Energy Dashboard calculations.
 The 'p' production meter and "Lifetime Power" sensors only show net totals and will cause incorrect calculations.

+**⚠️ TROUBLESHOOTING: Grid sensors not available?**
+- **Missing consumption meter entirely**: CT clamps may not be installed OR not provisioned in PVS settings - contact installer
+- **CT clamps present but not working**: Installer may need to provision/enable them in PVS configuration
+- **PVS5 limitation**: Some PVS5 systems only report net consumption, not separate import/export - see [TROUBLESHOOTING.md](TROUBLESHOOTING.md#energy-dashboard---missing-grid-importexport-sensors) for detailed troubleshooting
+- **Alternative**: Use utility smart meter integration for most accurate grid tracking

 ![Consumption Setup](images/consumption.png)